AvivNizri/KeePark/README.md

 KeePark requires [ASP.Net](https://www.asp.net/core/overview/aspnet-vnext) to run.

- - open .KeePark/KeePark/Views/ParkingSpots/Details.cshtml and make sure to replace "Your Key" with the relevant API keys.
+ - open .KeePark/KeePark/Views/ParkingSpots/Details.cshtml and make sure to replace the Key with the relevant API keys.
  - open .KeePark/KeePark/Views/ReserveSpots/Details.cshtml add API keys for Google API and OpenWeather.
  - open the sln file on the main folder with Visual Studio 2019, and type the following command in the NuGet console